cdeanj/nextflow-tychus/README.md

 Assembly Module
 ---------------
-Included in the `assembly` module is simply a reference to the simulated reads mentioned above.
-Similarly, you won't need to specify the location of any reads in this example either.
+Included in the `assembly` module is a reference to the simulated reads mentioned above.
+You will not need to specify the location of any reads in this example.
 To get started, run the following command within the `nextflow-tychus/` directory:
 ```
 $ nextflow run assembly.nf -profile assembly --threads 2 --output my_assembly_output
 ```